thilomueller/mqt-yaqs/docs/examples/sample_observable_digital_tjm.md

 Notes

-- The sampling is triggered exclusively by `barrier(label="MID-MEASUREMENT")`.
+- The sampling is triggered exclusively by `barrier(label="SAMPLE_OBSERVABLES")`.
 Other barriers and `measure` operations are ignored for sampling.
 - Agreement with the reference improves with the number of Monte Carlo trajectories (`num_traj`).